classicsong/dgl-neptune-examples/README.md

 # DGL-Neptune Cooperate examples
-This repo we presents examples of how to cooperate DGL with Amazon Neptune database.
+This repo we presents examples of how to cooperate DGL with Amazon Neptune database through RDF file format.

 Examples include: